 This is an emerging cost agreement with us acting as a Construction Manager.
 It is designed for use on larger projects, typically with a value in excess of £5 million, or where the project is especially complex.
 It establishes the commercial terms for enhancement work on or about the controlled railway infrastructure.
 It allows for detailed design and implementation of the Customer-funded scheme, with the contracting strategy agreed by the parties.
-The agreement covers GRIP Stages 5-8 inclusive, but the starting stage may be flexible.
+The agreement covers PACE Phase 3 -4 inclusive.